stirelli/stirelli/README.md

 ### Hi there 👋

-- Engineering Manager and Technical Lead with more than 10 years of experience in Software Engineering.

 <!--
 **stirelli/stirelli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.